GravityPDF/gravity-pdf-documentation/docs/v6/users/system-status.md

 ## Gravity PDF Environment

-This is the group of environment information added by Gravity PDF that can be used to help diagnose issues (usually by the [Gravity PDF support team](https://gravitypdf.com/support/)).
+This is the group of environment information added by Gravity PDF that can be used to help diagnose issues (usually by [our support team](https://gravitypdf.com/support/)).

 ### PHP